 33) Seattle Seahawks (from Cardinals*) | WR N’Keal Harry, Arizona State

-Defensive line depth is important, but after locking up Russell Wilson, he needs more weapons.
+More defensive line depth is important, but after locking up Russell Wilson, he needs additional weapons.
 The big-bodied Harry will help off-set any injury issues between Doug Baldwin and Tyler Lockett, providing needed size to the receiving corps.

 34) Indianapolis Colts (from Jets) | WR Parris Campbell, Ohio State